SteveTarter/geonode-geoserver-in-minikube/README.md

     192.168.99.110  geoserver.info dashboard.info

 Once this is complete, the kibernetes dashboard will be accessible at http://dashboard.info/ and the Geoserver instance will be accessible at http://geoserver.info/geoserver .

+Once on the geoserver dashboard, update the base URL or all of the layer previews will be filled with broken links.
+Find this from the geoserver menu on the left choose Settings->Global, then change Proxy Base URL on that page to be: "http://geoserver.info/geoserver".

+You should probably also change the admin password.
+You may access this by going to Security -> Users, Groups, Roles.
+Once on that page, click on the Users/Groups tab, then click on the admin user.
+On the page that is then brought up, you'll be offered the chance the change the password.